luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 If want to learn more about this topic, here are some follow-up pointers you should not miss:

 - [How to Measure the Energy Consumption of your Software.](/2021/07/20/measuring-energy).
 It provides a list of different tools estimate the energy consumption of your workstation.
+- [Snippet for violin plots](https://colab.research.google.com/drive/1DmFuBwhs9wI4_6zaaUh5B1rTiVt-hNt9?usp=sharing).
+Python notebook with the code used to generate the violin plots in this article.
 - [On the Energy Footprint of Mobile Testing Frameworks](/publications/2019-12-cruz-uiframeworks).
 An example of a research paper in which, together with my Ph.D. supervisor, we have used most of the mentioned guidelines to compare the energy consumption of different UI testing frameworks.
 - [Data Analyst Nanodegreen Program](https://www.udacity.com/course/data-analyst-nanodegree--nd002).
 This nanodegree gave me the basics to start learning more about hypothesis testing and applying it in my empirical research.
 I do not have any partnership with Udacity – this is the resource that worked for me but I am sure there are free alternatives that are equally useful.
 - [Catalog of Energy Patterns](https://tqrg.github.io/energy-patterns/).
 If you are looking for examples of energy improvements made in software projects we will find several Android instances in this catalog.